wiredoor/wiredoor-cli/README.md

-# Wiredoor CLI COmmand Reference
+# Wiredoor CLI Command Reference

 `wiredoor-cli` is a lightweight command-line client written in Go, designed to interact with the Wiredoor Server.